AMAN-9608/CS7641_ML/readme.md

 The next step was to convert these images to <img src="https://render.githubusercontent.com/render/math?math=400 \times 400"> before applying PCA.
 Once that was done, we decided to retain the first 100 principal components which captured 86.59% of the variance.
 Given the volume of images we were working with, this decision made sense as it striked an optimal balance between size and explained variance.
 </p>

+#### Unsupervised Approach: k-Means

+As a first pass, we converted the output variable to be binary (as 'Pneumonia' or 'Normal') instead of using all three labels.
+Then we took the first 100 principal components obtained after applying PCA on the given training dataset and applied a k-means clustering with number of clusters, $k = 2$.
+The idea here is to roughly look for two different clusters pertaining to pneumonia or normal, corresponding to our PCA transformed dataset.

+We compared our k-means output to the actual labels to get an accuracy score, to indicate clustering performance.
+But since we do not know which label 0 or 1 pertains to (normal or pneumonia) we compared accuracy for both permutations and took the highest accuracy score.

 #### Supervised Approach: Deep Convolutional Neural Network with Residual Connection

 For the supervised method, we currently target the binary image classification task: has pneumonia or not.